Federal Insurance Contributions Act: Some aliens on temporary work assignment

 When a person temporarily works outside their country of origin, the person may be covered under two different countries' social security programs for the same work.
-In order to relieve a person of double-taxation, the certain countries and the United States have entered into tax treaties, known as totalization agreements.
+In order to relieve a person of double taxation, the certain countries and the United States have entered into tax treaties, known as totalization agreements.

 Aliens whose employer sends them to the United States on a temporary work assignment may be exempt from paying FICA tax on their earnings from working in the United States if there is a totalization agreement between the United States and the worker's home country.
-Countries who have such a tax treaty with the United States include Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Japan, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovakia, South Korea, Spain, Sweden, Switzerland, and United Kingdom.
+Countries who have such a tax treaty with the United States include Australia, Austria, Belgium, Brazil, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Japan, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovenia, Slovakia, South Korea, Spain, Sweden, Switzerland, United Kingdom, and Uruguay.

 In order to claim an exemption from paying FICA tax, the alien worker must be on a temporary assignment of no more than five years and the alien worker must have a certificate from the country stating that the worker will continue to be covered by the country's social security system while the worker is in the United States.